awwx/meteor-wiki/AppCache.md

 ## Warning

-Do not use the appcache package for users of an app published on a domain if there is a chance that you might want to revent to a version of Meteor older than 0.5.5 on that domain.
+Do not use the appcache package for users of an app published on a domain if there is a chance that you might want to revert to a version of Meteor older than 0.5.5 on that domain.

 Meteor 0.5.4 and below does not return a 404 for the app manifest